THERE IS GOOD NEWS IN BUSINESS:

 PRODUCT PACKAGING

-I like attractive useful packaging.
+I like useful packaging.
 Examples:

 - 3in1 oil changed from their oval can of many years to a domed shape with long nozzle and flat bottom that you press to squeeze oil out of, just like oilcans of old.
 A much more useable package.
 Now plastic of course, and they included the no-cap tip valve they'd introduced on the oval can (a simple pull activation).
 Too bad the new package is not made correctly: the tip pulls out because it is not properly secured in the body, and the botton does not flex as much as an old metal can so is awkward to use.
 Another lesson in how to wipe out the advantages of a great idea by poor implementation.

 - the makers of WD-40 penetrating lubricant have been trying hard to reduce the problem of the little red tube becoming detached and lost.
 Apparently they went out and talked to customers who impressed on them their annoyance with losing the little tube which once inserted in the nozzle was prone to being bumped off without noticing (didn't stay taped to the side of the can very well either) then cannot be found weeks later when needed again.
-Perhaps they go to that other dimension that "the other sock" goes to from the laundry. [groan!]
+Perhaps they go to that other dimension "the other sock" goes to from the laundry. [groan!]
 A couple of solutions are now on the market, one is a hinged nozzle that folds so the tube sits along the side of the can.
 Yes, costs are higher but overall utility thus value is higher so users are more likely to purchase more of or recommend the product.

 - pet food in reuseable buckets.